smucclaw/documentation/docs/transpilers-logical-english.rst

 before being handled in turn by Joe Watt's date-related Logical English predicates `(see our fork of Logical English) <https://github.com/smucclaw/LogicalEnglish/pull/8>`_ and `Prolog date library <https://github.com/smucclaw/LogicalEnglish/blob/main/declarative_date_time/declarative_date_time.pl>`_.

 We just discussed *after*, but there's also *within* and *before*.
-You can also ask whether a date is a certain number of days or weeks or months before/after/within some other date; for more information on those predicates, or on how the date-related functionality works, see `Syntax and Denotational Semantics of L4 Relational Predicates (for LE) <https://www.overleaf.com/9757591584pqqqyhhrxbpq#6a4a4a>`_.
+You can also ask whether a date is a certain number of days or weeks or months before/after/within some other date;
+for more information on those predicates, or on how the date-related functionality works, see `Denotational semantics of L4 constitutive rules and predicates <https://www.overleaf.com/9757591584pqqqyhhrxbpq#6a4a4a>`_.

 An interlude on ``IS`` and "is"